 Harper has choreographed works for Alvin Ailey American Dance Theater, Ailey II, Tanz Graz, Hubbard Street II, Dallas Black Dance Theater, and her own company, The Francesca Harper Project, which was founded in 2005.
 Her TV appearances include Boardwalk Empire, David Letterman, and The Oprah Winfrey Show.
 Harper also served as ballet consultant for the feature film, Black Swan, by Darren Aronofsky, and starring Natalie Portman.
 Portman went on to win an Oscar for her performance in the film.
-Francesca was also a featured performer in Zinnias – The Life of Clementine Hunter directed by Robert Wilson, touring Internationally with the production.
-She received a Living History Award in 2013 during Black history month from Long Island University and the Innovation and Technology Award for her choreography for Fashion Week with designer Louis Vuitton.
+Francesca was also a featured performer in Zinnias – The Life of Clementine Hunter directed by Robert Wilson, touring internationally with the production.
+She received a Living History Award in 2013 during Black history month from Long Island University, as well as the Innovation and Technology Award for her choreography for Fashion Week with designer Louis Vuitton.

 Francesca’s mother, Denise Jefferson, served as an inspiration and mentor for Francesca teaching work and giving back to the community.
 Her mother served as the director of The Alvin Ailey School for over 26 years.
-Denise Jefferson created the Ailey/Forsham B.F.A program, which changed the landscape for young aspiring dance artists by providing dancers the opportunity to obtain college degrees while continuing to pursue careers as a professional artists.
+Denise Jefferson created the Ailey/Fordham B.F.A program, which changed the landscape for young aspiring dance artists by providing dancers the opportunity to obtain college degrees while continuing to pursue careers as a professional artists.
 Francesca’s mother was an example of courage and compassion for her daughter, and since her passing she remains a beacon of inspiration as Francesca continues to strive forward as a professional artist and teacher.

 Harper enjoys her appointment as an adjunct professor at New York University, an Associate Professor at Barnard College, and continues the vital role of teacher and choreographer for The Ailey School, Fordham University’s BFA Program, and the Susan Batson Studio.
 SBS is led by Acting Guru and Obie award winner Susan Batson, who serves as Acting Coach for Nicole Kidman, Oprah Winfrey, Juliette Binoche, Tom Cruise, Liv Tyler, Usher, Lee Daniels, Sean Combs, and many more.
-Batson also served as the directorial consultant for The Look of Feeling, Francesca’s One Woman Show based on the life of her mother, Denise Jefferson.
-The Look of Feeling, Premiered Off Broadway in The Spring of 2014.
-The Look of Feeling received critical acclaim as “a piece rich in truth and authenticity." – Broadway.com.
+Harper and Batson have started a film and television production company called "BetterMind Productions," and currently have two feature film projects in development.
+Batson also served as the directorial consultant for The Look of Feeling, Francesca’s one woman show based on the life of her mother, Denise Jefferson.
+The Look of Feeling premiered Off Broadway in The Spring of 2014 and received critical acclaim as “a piece rich in truth and authenticity." – Broadway.com.

-Francesca continues to create and perform meaningful works inspired by her mother and her own experiences.
+Francesca continues to create and perform meaningful works inspired by her mother and her own life experiences.
 She is committed to works rooted artistic expression, empowerment, and social awareness.
 She is grateful for the daily opportunity to do what she loves and is passionate about inspiring others to live their dreams.